jupyterlite/jupyterlite/docs/migration.md

 `jupyterlite-pyodide-kernel`.

 In version `0.2.0` this is not the case anymore.
-You will need to install the `jupyterlite-pyodide-kernel` explicitely in your build environment alongside `jupyterlite-core` (the package providing the `jupyter-lite` CLI).
+You will need to install the `jupyterlite-pyodide-kernel` explicitly in your build environment alongside `jupyterlite-core` (the package providing the `jupyter-lite` CLI).

 See [the documentation for adding kernels](./howto/configure/kernels.md) to learn more.